The latent voice

 In the 21st century, not a year goes by that the works of Federico García Lorca do not set foot on our stages, always with public success and always with that validity that only true classics achieve.
 Why do Federico's words sound so close to us today?
 What made it so popular?
 What would you think of the readings and adaptations that are made today of his work?
 And the problems of access to culture that he already denounced and that we still suffer?

-XII Dramaturgy Tournament
+XII Dramaturgy Tournament (3rd Battle)

 The most anticipated match of Temporada Alta.
 Eight playwrights face the audience's verdict with the only weapon of the word.
 Each week two texts and four actors without technical requirements.
 Yaiza Berrocal, Víctor Borràs, Xavi Buxeda, David Mataró, Berta Prieto, Lola Rosales, Carla Rovira and Sergio Serrano are the participants of the twelfth edition of the Dramaturgy Tournament.